Reservations for group visits can be made here: firstname.lastname@example.org

 ART NOUVEAU PASS - free entrance

-Icom card, Okv card, press card - free entrance
+Icom card, Okv card, press card, Friends of the Museum, Horta's Young Friends - free entrance

 The Horta Museum educational service offers many activities for school, extracurricular and community groups with a social purpose.
 We are also open to further suggestions for collaborative projects in educational or social contexts.